-Using YARA from Python
+Using YARA from Python¶

-YARA can be also used from Python through the yara-python library.
-Once the library is built and installed as described in Compiling and installing YARA you’ll have access to the full potential of YARA from your Python scripts.
+the library is built and installed as described in Compiling and installing YARA

 The first step is importing the YARA library: